Important Resources to Prevent Eviction

 Here are two possible options:

 - Go to the town office where you have been living or where you intend to live and ask for "General Assistance."
 This is a program run by each city and town in Maine to help people pay for their basic needs if they have no other resources.
-Go here for more information.
+Read our article about General Assistance in Maine.

 - All of Maine's cities, and some larger towns, have homeless shelters.
 To find a shelter closest to you, contact the Maine State Housing Authority.

-Is there a way to keep my kids in school until I get resttled?
+Is there a way to keep my kids in school until I get resettled?

 Your children have the right to keep going to school, even if you are homeless or in some kind of transitional housing.